EduardoN/azure-powershell/src/StreamAnalytics/StreamAnalytics/help/New-AzStreamAnalyticsInput.md

 This command creates a new input on the job called EntryStream.
 If an existing input with this name is already defined, the cmdlet will ask whether or not to replace it.

-### EXAMPLE 3: Replace a job input with a definition from a file
+###Example 3: EXAMPLE 3: Replace a job input with a definition from a file
 ```
 PS C:\>New-AzStreamAnalyticsInput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -File "C:\Input.json" -Name "EntryStream" -Force
 ```